60dimension/IELTS-Vocabularies/Vocabulary03.md

 They climbed a steep embankment.

-She and a neighbor tried in vain to revive him.
+She and a neighbour tried in vain to revive him.

 This thesis doesn't stand up to close inspection.